It’s now fall (or Autumn), officially.

 Dress for the season

 Early into fall, it’s typical to be cold in the morning and sweltering by afternoon.
 As a result, people tend to dress for warm weather despite the fact that the colder evenings start to take its toll on your joints.
 An easy workaround?
 Layer your clothes.
-You can also try using compression sleeves under your clothes to support and protect your affected joints.
+You can also try using compression sleeves or brace under your clothes to support and protect your affected joints.